Danik711/search-movie/README.md

-Hello, ny name is Daniil.
+Hello, my name is Daniil.
 Thank you for your time to check the project!

 # Getting Started